-I’m Philip.
-I obtained my Private Pilot Licence (PPL) in May 2015 from the Redcliffe Aero Club north of Brisbane after 4 and a half years of tuition.
-That may seem a long time for some but with full time work and lots of associated travel it took me a while to work my way through the syllabus.
+I obtained my Private Pilot Licence (PPL) in May 2015 at Redcliffe after almost 5 years of training.
+That may seem a long time for some but with full time work and lots of associated international travel (often 30% of the year) it took me a while to work my way through the syllabus.

 I had my GFPT licence, the first stage (now known as Restricted Pilot Licence), within about 18 months of my first flight in 2010 but the PPL stage with the navigation component took longer.
 And hey it all costs money so it was a matter of plugging along and making steady headway while not breaking the bank.
 I remember practising endless circuits at Redcliffe and training flights over Bribie Island and the Glasshouse Mountains (superb places to learn to fly) and being amazed by a friend who told me he’d flown from Archerfield to Caloundra.
-The ability to fly cross country and through controlled airspace seemed so distant at that stage.
-However I remembered my initial thoughts of how I’d ever be able to land the plane on “that little bit of tarmac down there” and realising I’d mastered that so knew it couldn’t be that difficult.
+The ability to fly cross country and through controlled airspace seemed really difficult at that stage.
+However I remembered my initial thoughts of how I’d never be able to land the plane on “that little bit of tarmac down there” and realising I’d mastered that so knew it couldn’t be that difficult.
 When I was retrenched from my job in 2014 following a takeover I decided that was a great opportunity to complete the PPL so did a three week theory course at Bob Tait’s school in Redcliffe so that I could pass the CASA PPL examination and then completed the series of cross country “navs” required to prepare for the practical test.
 I sat the practical test in May 2015 and passed.

 All of the flying to that point had been in Cessna 172s that are the basic trainers that many people learn in but are not so good for long distance flights.
 So I soon did an endorsement for a Cessna 182 with a variable pitch propeller and retractable undercarriage endorsement to make long distance flights faster and more comfortable.
 With the aim on progressing from Visual Flight Rules (VFR) to Instrument Flight Rules (IFR) so that I could fly through cloudy weather and at night (giving me more flexibility on long distance trips) I then started studying for my private instrument rating (PIFR), firstly with attendance at Bob Tait’s school again for the theory (IREX).
 Thanks to Bob I passed the exam first time.